Trees in Art Page | Trees Outline Page | HAR Glossary

 Video: Trees in Art

 - Ashoka Tree of Marichi: the female deity Marichi 'Goddess of the Dawn' has many different iconographic forms.
 A number of these forms depict her holding a branch of the ashoka tree.

-- Buddha & the Bodhi Tree: each and every buddha is reaches enlightenment under a tree.
+- Buddha & the Bodhi Tree: each and every buddha reaches enlightenment under a tree.
 Not all of the trees are of the same species.
-A wide variety of trees are mentioned in the Mahayana Sutras.
+A wide variety of trees are mentioned in the Mahayana Sutra literature.

 - Field of Accumulation - Trees: There are many styles and types of Field of Accumulation paintings.
 Some types employ a wish-fulfilling tree as the basic compositional guide for arranging the objects which are used to accumulate the merit: teachers, Buddhas, Deities, etc. The Karma Kagyu and Gelug traditions are the two schools that most commonly employ a tree based on descriptions in literature from the 16th and 17th centuries.

 - Heavenly Tree of Hindu Cosmology: the Wheel of Life has typically either five or six sections depending on whether the gods and demi-gods are depicted as one.
 In early Indian cosmology the gods and demi-gods are always described as fighting over the fruit of the tree that is rooted in the demi-god world but blossoms and fruits in the gods world.

 - Karma Gardri Tree Composition: a common characteristic of early Karma Gardri style paintings which depict a human figure, generally compositions belonging to sets of paintings, are the inclusion of two types of trees and shrub placed behind the central figure.
 This stylistic tree configuration is not generally carried into the new Palpung Monastery style of Situ Panchen Chokyi Jungne.